 This overview article compares and contrasts how these identity solutions can work together, or would be used independently, depending on the needs of your organization.

-Azure AD DS and self-managed AD DS
+Domain Services and self-managed AD DS

 If you have applications and services that need access to traditional authentication mechanisms such as Kerberos or NTLM, there are two ways to provide Active Directory Domain Services in the cloud: